trashkollector/TKNodes/README.md

 # TKNodes (Handy Nodes for ComfyUI)

 # TKVideoUserInputs - general purpose node for collecting inputs for creating a video.
+#                     specify video length by # Frames or by # Seconds
+#                     everything grouped together for tidier workflow.

 ![Alt text](assets/tkvideouserinputs.png)